 Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
 The accompanying introductory section, supplemental schedules and statistical section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The accompanying schedules of expenditures of federal and state awards are presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and the State of Texas Single Audit Circular, and are not a required part of the basic financial statements of the District.
 The supplemental schedules of operating revenues, operating expenses by object, non-operating revenues and expenses, net assets by source and availability, and schedule of expenditures of federal and state awards have been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
-The introductory section and statistical section have not been subjected to the auditing procedures applied in the audits of the basic financial statements taken as a whole.
-The introductory section and statistical section have not been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
+The introductory section and statistical section have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on them.